-Laboratory standard for direct burial in insulation contained in the Luminaires standard (UL 1598).
-The ICAT standard originated in the State of Washington building code and now, as part of the International Energy Efficiency code, covers almost 75% of the country's population.
+standard (UL 1598).
+The ICAT standard originated in the Statoff Washington building code and now, as part of the International Energy Efficiency code, covers almost 75% of the country's population.
 See the Trades chapter for Building Tips for electricians for more information.

 Consider the use of recessed downlights and other fixtures that qualify for ENERGY STAR labels.
 Highly energy-efficient recessed downlight fixtures that have undergone stringent testing are available for purchase at the following DOE sponsored Web site: www.pnl.gov/cfldownlights/.
-The lights featured are ICAT rated and hardwired for compact fluorescent bulbs.
+The lights featured are ICAT rated and hard-wired for compact fluorescent bulbs.
 Fixed prices have been negotiated for the featured fixtures.
 Using compact fluorescent lamps in lighting fixtures will reduce energy usage and lower the cooling load.